Coarse hyperbolicity and closed orbits for quasigeodesic flows: Closed orbits for quasigeodesic flows

+The following result characterizes the elements of $\pi_1(M)$ that do not represent multiples of closed orbits.
+Conversely, any nontrivial element that does \emph{not} act as in the proposition represents a multiple of the free homotopy class of some closed orbit.

-\begin{lemma} Suppose that $g \in \pi_1(M)$ does not represent a closed orbit.
-Then it acts on $S^1_u$ with exactly two fixed points in an attracting-repelling pair. \end{lemma} \begin{proof} Note that $F \neq \emptyset$.
-Indeed, if $F = \emptyset$ then $g$ must fix a point in $P$ by Brouwer's fixed point theorem, and hence represent a closed orbit.
+\begin{proposition} Suppose that $g \in \pi_1(M)$ does not fix a point in $P$.
+Then it acts on $S^1_u$ with exactly two fixed points in an attracting-repelling pair. \end{proposition} \begin{proof} Let $F \subset S^1_u$ be the fixed point set for $g \acts S^1_u$.
+Then $F \neq \emptyset$.
+Indeed, otherwise $g$ would fix a point in $P$ by Brouwer's fixed point theorem.